ianrose/typesettings/README.md

 Typesettings
 ============

-Set type in Ems with modular scale, vertical rhythm, and responsive ratio based headlines using Sass. **Why create another type toolkit in Sass?** I couldn't find exactly what I was looking for.
-I'm using stuff from many different amazing tools while trying to keep it simple.
+Set your type in Ems with modular scale, vertical rhythm, and responsive ratio based headlines using Sass. **Why create another type toolkit in Sass?** I wanted to and I couldn't find exactly what I was looking for.
+Typesettings uses techniques from many different amazing tools while trying to keep it simple.

  * Its only dependency is Sass
  * It uses Ems not REMs or pixels